acnagy/coffee-word-search/README.md

 a RESTful api to find a word in a file or a string.

 a.k.a a demo app on [Spring Boot](https://spring.io) and [kubernetes (MiniKube)](https://kubernetes.io).
-Uses Spring Boot, Java 8, CircleCI Gradle 5.0, Docker, Minikube and bring-your-own-cloud
+Uses Spring Boot, Java 8, CircleCI, Gradle 5.0, Docker, Minikube and bring-your-own-cloud

 Docker images are built on CircleCI, pushed to DockerHub, and deployed